capitalone/dbxploit/README.md

 ## 📬 Questions / Contributions

 For issues, suggestions, or collaboration:
-- Open an issue or pull request on the internal GitHub repository
+- Open an issue or pull request on the GitHub repository
-- Or contact me directly:
-  - Slack: `@Mohamed`
-  - Email: `mohamed.mrabah@capitalone.com`